simonw/datasette/docs/internals.rst

 The object also has one awaitable method:

 ``await request.post_vars()`` - dictionary
     Returns a dictionary of form variables that were submitted in the request body via ``POST``.
+Don't forget to read about :ref:`internals_csrf`!

 .. _internals_multiparams: